Malvore/tap-nhl/README.md

 ### 4. Optional: Dockerize the project

-If you want to ship your Meltano pipeline in a container, add the Meltano Docker bundle (`meltano add files files-docker`) and build a simple image:
+If you want to ship your Meltano pipeline in a container, there is a simple image in the root directory.
+This image installs basic tools (jq/curl/ping), and is set to perform a full table load each run:

 ```dockerfile
 FROM meltano/meltano:latest-python3.12